 We've Got You

 The safety and wellbeing of our residents are always our top priority.
 As you are well aware, Coronavirus (or COVID-19) is an increasingly significant concern in the U.S. – including college campuses.
-Rest assured, our property will remain open for our tenants.
-We are aware of a number of universities taking action to curb face-to face contact in larger-scale settings and we ask that residents exercise the same level of precaution within our building.
+Rest assured, our property will remain open for our residents.

 How We Are Taking Action

-We are taking additional steps to maintain a clean environment and enhance resident safety, including:
+We are committed to providing residents with a safe environment that aligns with expert protocols for working to defeat COVID-19.
+Some additional steps we have taken to maintain a clean environment and enhance resident safety, include:

-- Cleaning public touch points, such as doorknobs, handrails, elevator buttons and other surfaces several times throughout the day.
+- Cleaning public touchpoints, such as doorknobs, handrails, elevator buttons, and other surfaces, throughout the day.

-- We sourced hand sanitizer and disinfectant wipes and have made them available in the common areas for residents to use and have encouraged them to do the same.
+- Hand sanitizer and disinfectant wipes have been made available in the common areas for resident use.

-- We’ve hired additional cleaning staff and have directed our own employees to clean the common spaces more frequently and the teams have adjusted cleaning products to comply with CDC recommendations.
+- We’ve hired additional cleaning staff and have directed our employees to clean the common spaces more frequently, and the teams have adjusted cleaning products to comply with CDC recommendations.

-- Screen prior to entry and have asked that residents remain in a different room while staff is completing in-unit work.
+- Before entering a resident’s unit, staff will have asked that residents remain in a different room while our team is completing in-unit work.

 - Use gloves where appropriate.

-Being mindful of your surroundings and taking basic precautions will help our residents protect themselves and others from this virus.
-During this time, until further notice, we have asked that all residents limit unnecessary guests to their apartment.
-In addition and in accordance of their lease, residents have been asked to refrain from inviting anyone outside the current lease to reside in your apartment.
+Being mindful of your surroundings and taking necessary precautions will help our residents protect themselves and others from this virus.
+Until further notice, we have asked that all residents limit visitors to two guests per resident.
+In addition and in accordance with their lease, residents have been asked to refrain from inviting anyone outside the current lease to reside in your apartment.

 The university and its on-campus health center, and the community health department have stepped up their communications and recommendations.
 As we’ve shared, we’ve asked residents to remain vigilant about their own care and continue to look for useful advice being provided.